natelandau/valentina/user_guide.md

     -   `0` successes: Failure
     -   `> 0` successes: Success
     -   `> dice pool` successes: Critical success
 -   **Special Rolls:** Rolled ones count as -1 success, and rolled tens count as 2 successes.
+Tens and ones cancel each other out.
 -   **Cool Points**: Additional rewards worth 10xp each.
 -   **Experience**: Experience is granted to players for use on any of their characters within a specific campaign.